Skip to code content (skip section selection)

 (A) Within Zones A1-30, AO, AH, and AE of the 100-year Floodplain Safety Review Area, all manufactured homes shall be elevated on a permanent foundation such that the lowest floor of the manufactured home is elevated to one foot or more above the base flood elevation or flood depth.

-(B) Within Zone A, all manufactured homes shall be elevated on a permanent foundation such that the lowest floor of the manufactured home is elevated to three feet or more above the highest adjacent grade; or
+(B) Within Zone A, all manufactured homes shall be elevated on a permanent foundation such that the lowest floor of the manufactured home is elevated to two feet or more above the highest adjacent grade.

 (C) Within the 100 to 500-year Floodplain Safety Review Area, all manufactured homes shall be elevated on a permanent foundation such that the lowest floor of the manufactured home is elevated to one foot or more above the highest adjacent grade.